 with the court, you can request a hearing date.
 In the Cross Reference part of Section 1, you need two (2) rows to spindle; one for your Cook County Attorney Code and another to select your motion type.

-This video demonstrates how to e-file a new document on an existing case.
+Additionally, this video demonstrates how to e-file a new document on an existing case.
+Learn more…

 The following case types, grouped by division, are currently available for e-filing in Cook County Circuit Court as of April 1, 2018.
 Check back frequently for updates to available case types.